 Jonathan F. Putnam

 Jonathan Putnam is a writer and attorney.
 His books in the Lincoln and Speed Mystery Series, published by Crooked Lane Books in New York, include A House Divided (July 2019), Final Resting Place (2018), Perish from the Earth (2017) and These Honored Dead (2016).
 The books have been optioned for the screen, and Variety magazine has reported that a major TV series is in the works.

 Jonathan’s Lincoln and Speed Mystery series has been a critical and commercial success.
 Book Reporter called the series “historical fiction at its finest,” while Suspense Magazine wrote that, “Putnam has done a great job of bringing the famous man alive … in this truly cool series.”
 Pulitzer Prize-winning Lincoln scholar Doris Kearns Goodwin said: “Splendid … one of the most enjoyable works of fiction I have read in a long time.”
 Historical Novels Review called These Honored Dead “wonderful historical fiction” and Perish from the Earth “well-plotted, compelling and exceptional.”
 Publishers Weekly praised These Honored Dead in a starred review.
 Shelf Pleasures called Perish from the Earth, “One of the best books I have read in a long time.
 I can’t recommend it highly enough… I’m certain you will be captivated by its raw and honest look at this part of American history and by the beauty of the language used to portray the people, both real and imaginary.”

-Jonathan has given talks about Lincoln for civic groups, bookstores, libraries and lawyer groups all across the country.
+Jonathan has given talks about Lincoln for civic groups, bookstores, libraries, schools and lawyer groups all across the country.
 He has frequently been featured on TV and in print.
 He was chosen to narrate two episodes on the young Lincoln for the popular “10 American Presidents” podcast series.